childmindresearch/synthdata/apps/presidio/QUICK_START_GUIDE.md

 ## Using the App

+1. **Verify you're offline** (if processing PHI/PII)
-1. Select an NLP model from the dropdown
+2. Select an NLP model from the dropdown
-2. Enter or paste the text for de-identification
+3. Enter or paste the text for de-identification
-3. Choose de-identification method (redact, replace, mask, etc.)
+4. Choose de-identification method (redact, replace, mask, etc.)
-4. Review the de-identified output
+5. Review the de-identified output
+6. **When finished:** Close browser tab, press Ctrl+C in terminal to stop the app, then reconnect to the internet

 ## Available Models